 LGBTQIA+ staff-led networks provide an effective, engaging and inclusive method for developing a more trans- or inclusive organisation.

-The cloud-based restaurant software company, Toast has Employee Resources groups that provide connection and community for their employees.
+Cloud-based restaurant software company, Toast, has Employee Resources groups that provide connection and community for their employees.
 Each group is formed and fully supported by the Executive Sponsorship and budget activities and initiatives as defined by the Communities.
 One of their communities, Multigrain, their community for LGBTQIA+ Toasters and their allies, hosts various workshops, networking events, and learning opportunities for Toasters across the company.
 A particularly popular event was one focused on the importance of respecting others' pronouns.

 Helping transition

 Keep in mind that not all gender transitions are the same.
-Different transitions can occur such as social transition (coming out to your close ones or work peers) or medical transition (which may involve ongoing hormone treatments).
+Different transitions can occur such as social transition (coming out to people close to you or work peers) or medical transition (which may involve ongoing hormone treatments).

 Transitioning, therefore, can be an incredibly daunting experience, regardless of how a transgender employee chooses to do it or how long the process takes.